Quantum Gravity Constraints on Fine Structure Constant from GUP in Braneworlds: Intermediate length scale as a regulator effect of new physics

 \section{Intermediate length scale as a regulator effect of new physics}

-Here we intend to present the constraints on the new intermediate length of large scale $\ell$ and the deformation parameter $\beta$ from the empirical data.
-Thus, we get empirical bounds on $\beta$ obtained from several physical systems of gravitational and non-gravitational sources \citep{SCARDIGLI2015,FENG2017,DAS2008,MARIN2013,BAWAJ2015}.
-Since the limits on the deformation parameter have been found in the 3-dimensional physics, one can compute the value to intermediate length scale $\ell$ from these data as shown in Table \ref{tab1}, knowing the predicted deformation on uncertainty relation.
-The empirical data obtained from Table \ref{tab1} are shown in Figure \ref{fig4} by the red dots, which are fitted from the solid curve described by the function $\beta=1.3\times10^{69}\ell^{1.98}$.
+Here we aim to present the constraints on the intermediate length of large scale $\ell$ and the deformation parameter $\beta$ from the empirical data.
+Thus, we consider empirical bounds data on $\beta$ obtained from several physical systems of gravitational and non-gravitational sources \citep{SCARDIGLI2015,FENG2017,DAS2008,MARIN2013,BAWAJ2015,BUSHEV2019}.
+Since the limits on the deformation parameter have been found in the $3$-dimensional scenario $\left(l_{Pl}=1.6\times10^{-35}\mathrm{m}\right)$, one can compute the value to intermediate length scale $\ell$ from these data as shown in Table \ref{tab1}, knowing the predicted deformation on uncertainty relation.
+Besides, the constraints have been obtained by considering quadratic-like GUP corrections (QGUP).
+In this framework, one expect that $\beta\sim l_{Pl}^{-2}\ell^{2}$.
+Indeed, the empirical data obtained from Table \ref{tab1} are shown in Figure \ref{fig4} by the red dots and fitted by the solid curve described by the function $\beta=1.3\times10^{69}\ell^{1.98}$.
 Thus, for instance, $\beta=1$ leads to $\ell=1.4\times10^{-35}\mathrm{m}$.
-These data represent new bounds that have been found of corrections from the quadratic-like GUP (QGUP) into a $3$-dimensional scenario.
-The dash-dotted curve has been found by considering $l_{D}=10^{-20}\mathrm{m}$.
+The dash-dotted curve is an prediction found by considering $l_{D}=10^{-20}\mathrm{m}$.
 We expect that any measurement of Quantum Gravity effects must be ruled out in the area above the solid curve.